TS-SAHANA/OIBSIP-Python-Programming-Internship/README.md

 2. Install required libraries: `tkinter`, `PIL`, `pyperclip`.
 3. Run the `PasswordGenerator.py` file.

+## Voice Assistant Project 🎙️
+The Voice Assistant Project is an interactive application designed to perform various tasks based on user voice commands.
+It seamlessly integrates speech recognition and text-to-speech conversion for a versatile and user-friendly experience.
+It is a Python-based application leveraging the Tkinter library for the graphical interface, SpeechRecognition for voice input processing, and pyttsx3 for generating spoken responses.
+The project encompasses several functionalities, making the assistant a helpful and engaging tool.

+**Features:**
+- Converts user voice input into text for effective communication.
+- Generates natural and audible responses for a more interactive experience.
+- Provides current time and date information upon request.
+- Opens Google Chrome and performs searches based on user input.
+- Sends emails with specified recipients, subjects, and bodies.
+- Fetches and presents current weather information for a user-specified city.
+- User-friendly graphical interface created with Tkinter for easy interaction.

+**How to Run:**
+1. Clone the repository to your local machine.
+2. Install required libraries using pip install -r requirements.txt.
+3. Run the voice_assistant.py script to launch the application.
+4. Click the "Start Assistant" button to activate the voice assistant.
+5. Interact with the assistant by speaking commands and receiving responses.

 Feel free to explore the source code, provide feedback, or even contribute to further enhancements.
 If you have any questions or suggestions, don't hesitate to reach out!

 **Happy coding!** 💻✨